 Have you been to the magnificent Lake Tahoe?
 Are you thinking of visiting it soon?
 You can spend time having a blast at the marvelous beaches in Lake Tahoe while you’re there!

-At approximately 1,645 feet deep, Lake Tahoe is America’s second deepest lake.
+At approximately 1,645 feet deep, Lake Tahoe is America’s second-deepest lake.
 And, with more than 70 miles of stunning shorelines, the lake offers some of the best beaches in the US.
-Its crystal blue waters, tree-lined cliffs, and beautiful rugged boulders turn your time here into an amazing experience.
+Its crystal blue waters, tree-lined cliffs, and beautiful rugged boulders make your time here an amazing experience.

 Even better, many of the incredible beaches in this area are open to the public, although some are private.
 Still, even the private ones are accessible for a small fee.

 The beaches in Lake Tahoe have picnic sites, restrooms, parking, and other amenities that make them easily accessible.
-If you have some time to spare in the mid-California/Nevada border region or have vacation plans coming up soon, here are the best beaches to consider on this spellbinding lake.
+If you have some time to spare in the mid-California and Nevada border region or have upcoming vacation plans, here are the best beaches to consider on this spellbinding lake.

 1. Kings Beach

 At the North Shore of Lake Tahoe lies one of the most popular beaches in the area.
-Kings Beach dazzles with its yellow sand that many folks love spending time on to relax.
+Kings Beach dazzles with its yellow sand that many folks love relaxing on.
 Both tourists and locals flock to this place since it’s among the best beaches in Tahoe.

 There’s also a picnic site and playground where kids can have a good time as you bask on the warm sand.
 If you want to enjoy the beautiful views of the entire lake in full, a self-guided Lake Tahoe tour will do.